-- creating nonstationary modeling frameworks for characterizing time-varying information representing context- or task-dependent covariates
+- creating dynamic model frameworks for characterizing time-varying information conveyed by sparse neuronal responses

 - deciphering the computational principles of object motion processing in the presence of an eye movement in the retina and the brain

-Moreover, we aim to use the resulting development in the following artificial vision applications to improve the power, performance and accuracy of existing solutions by multiple orders of magnitude:
+We aim to use the resulting development in the following artificial vision applications to improve the robustness, dynamically and accuracy of existing solutions: